anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 : An on-path active attacker that presents itself as a legitimate registrar, but which is in fact under the control of an attacker.

 Onboarding:
-: Onboarding describes the process to provide addiotnal operational information to devices, which may be configuration information, application data, or also application specific cryptographic key material.
+: Onboarding describes the process to provide needed operational data to pledge components and complets the bootstrapping process.
+This may be configuration data, or also application specific cryptographic key material (application speciifc security credentials).

 Owner:
 : The entity that controls the private key of the "pinned-domain-cert" certificate conveyed by the voucher.

 Pledge:
-: The prospective device attempting to find and securely join a domain.
+: The prospective component attempting to find and securely join a domain.
-  When shipped, it only trusts authorized representatives of the manufacturer.
+  When shipped or in factory reset mode, it only trusts authorized representatives of the manufacturer.

 Registrar:
 : See join registrar.

 TOFU (Trust on First Use):
-: Where a pledge device makes no security decisions but rather simply trusts the first domain entity it is contacted by.
+: Where a pledge component makes no security decisions but rather simply trusts the first domain entity it is contacted by.
   Used similarly to {{RFC7435}}.
   This is also known as the "resurrecting duckling" model.